clavinjune/hugo-june-theme/archetypes/blogs.md

 Every article should have a 1-3 paragraph introduction.
 A good intro needs to answer a few questions right away:

-1. What’s the paint point I’m addressing here?
+1. What’s the pain point I’m addressing here?
 How do I hook my readers?
 2. What’s the solution to this problem?
 3. What am I going to do in this article?